OpenClaw Security Hardening: The Complete Checklist for Enterprise Deployments

 chmod 600 /etc/openclaw/auth_token

-# Log directory — append-only via chattr
+# Log directory — writable by agent user

 chown openclaw:openclaw /var/log/openclaw/